yizhang82/yizhang82.github.io/_drafts/python-ctypes.md

 There are a lot of code in the function above, but it basically does 3 steps - preparing the arguments, making the call, and building the result and propagating the arguments back (for out/inout parameters).

-Eventually it uses ffi_call from [FFI](https://sourceware.org/libffi/) to make the call. `FFI` itself is quite complicated - for now just think of it as a way of being able to say "I want to make a CDecl call to this function using these arguments", without worrying about all the details in the ABI (Application Binary Interface) level.
+Eventually it uses ffi_call from [FFI](https://sourceware.org/libffi/) to make the call.

 ```py
     if (FFI_OK != ffi_prep_cif(&cif,